Juanchaka/SBA5/README.md

     Logger: Logs request details to the console.
     Request Time: Adds a timestamp to the request object.
     Error Handler: Catches and handles errors.

+Database

+This application uses lowdb for local file-based storage.
+The database is stored in db.json, located in the root directory. lowdb provides a simple way to manage JSON files for small-scale applications.